Ashwicken

-The village name means 'At the specialised-farm', with the later addition of 'ash-tree' or a personal name.

-Ashwicken is the site of a shrunken medieval village, one of around 200 lost settlements in Norfolk.Shrunken medieval village of Ashwicken, Norfolk Heritage Explorer.
-Retrieved 2015-11-15.
+Ashwicken is the site of a shrunken medieval village, one of around 200 lost settlements in Norfolk.
 The remains of the village were visible as earthworks near to Ashwicken Hall but were partly destroyed by ploughing in the 1990s.
 The hall was surrounded by a medieval moat which was filled in during the 19th century.

 The parish church, which is dedicated to All Saints, dates from the medieval period.
-It was restored during the 19th century and is a Grade II* listed building.Church of All Saints, Leziate, British Listed Buildings.
-Retrieved 2016-11-09.
+It was restored during the 19th century and is a Grade II* listed building.

-War Memorial

-The War Memorials for Ashwicken, Bawsey and Leziate are located in All Saint's Church, Ashwicken.
-It holds the following names for the First World War: